noaa-oar-arl/DAFCOM/README.md

 * Goal 2: build 2nd version workflow
   - [ ] step 1 : process all inputs for training with nearest 30 days, and predict only 1 day. repeat for predicting 2023-07-01 to 2023-08-31.
   - [ ] step 2 : analyze ML model preformance, and compared to Goal 1.
-  - [ ] step 3 : now we use 30 days to train, update to determine the optimal time-scale/lenth of training.
+  - [ ] step 3 : now we use 30 days to train, update to determine the optimal time-scale/length of training.
+### How to Run

+currently, all code are located and stored in HOPPER HPC.
+Located in: /groups/ESS/btang6/Projects/NOAA/Forecast_UFS/method1_entire_month_train/code/
+intermediate data are located in: /groups/ESS/btang6/Projects/NOAA/Forecast_UFS/method1_entire_month_train/data/ all code are python, we have saved slurm file for runnig each python steps. to run slurm and python, an enviroment 'DAFCOM' has been built on HOPPER HPC, and all requird libary has been installed in 'DAFCOM' enviroment. slurm will call 'DAFCOM' to run

 ### Time line of Funding